-Claim: BHRT hormones are not drugs because they are molecular copies of the hormones made by women's bodies.
+Claim: Bioidentical hormones are not drugs because they are molecular copies of the hormones made by women's bodies.

 Evidence: The FDA defines drugs as "articles (other than food) that are intended to affect the structure or any function of the body."
-Somers' claims for custom-compounded bioidentical hormones haven't been scientifically validated, but if they accomplish any of the things she says they do — such as relieve hot flashes or improve the skin — their effects on the body's structure or function are undeniable.
-They're drugs — just unapproved ones.
+If bioidentical hormones are designed to relieve menopausal symptoms or have other body changing properties — such as relieve hot flashes or improve the skin — their effects on the body's structure or function are undeniable.
+Therefore they are drugs.

 Claim: Drug companies don't invest in bioidentical hormones because they can't make money from them; you can't patent natural substances.

 Evidence: This is at best a half-truth.
 A drug company can't patent a naturally occurring hormone, but it can patent a process needed to render it absorbable as a drug.
-Several large drug companies have done just that (or have licensed process patents) and are now selling FDA-approved bioidenticals.
-For example, natural progesterone (Prometrium) is manufactured by Abbott Laboratories, which uses a patented technique called micronization.
-Micronization permits the oral ingestion of progesterone by pulverizing it into particles small enough to pass through the walls of the intestine and into the bloodstream.
-Other drug companies market a micronized form of estradiol — a bioidentical estrogen — in pill form (Estrace) and in transdermal (applied to the skin) patches (Alora, Climara, Estraderm, Menostar, Vivelle), sprays (Evamist), gels (Divigel, Elestrin, Estrogel), lotions (Estrasorb), and vaginal rings (Estring).
+Several large drug companies have done just that (or have licensed process patents) and sell FDA-approved bioidenticals.

 To bring a drug to market, drug companies invest millions of dollars in research and development, including the randomized clinical trials testing its safety and effectiveness that are required for FDA approval.
 A drug company must also keep tabs on a drug after it's in use, reporting side effects and monitoring quality.